CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/AssetTargetAllOf.md

 `func (o *AssetTargetAllOf) HasAssist() bool`

 HasAssist returns a boolean if a field has been set.

+### GetRegisteredDevice

+`func (o *AssetTargetAllOf) GetRegisteredDevice() AssetDeviceRegistrationRelationship`

+GetRegisteredDevice returns the RegisteredDevice field if non-nil, zero value otherwise.

+### GetRegisteredDeviceOk

+`func (o *AssetTargetAllOf) GetRegisteredDeviceOk() (*AssetDeviceRegistrationRelationship, bool)`

+GetRegisteredDeviceOk returns a tuple with the RegisteredDevice field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRegisteredDevice

+`func (o *AssetTargetAllOf) SetRegisteredDevice(v AssetDeviceRegistrationRelationship)`

+SetRegisteredDevice sets RegisteredDevice field to given value.

+### HasRegisteredDevice

+`func (o *AssetTargetAllOf) HasRegisteredDevice() bool`

+HasRegisteredDevice returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)